-- Remove the fuel tank spoiler from the rubber bushing in - Pull the right fuel tank guard in area B out of the bracket. - Pull off the right fuel tank spoiler sideways and take off toward
+- Remove the fuel tank spoiler from the rubber bushing in area . - Pull the right fuel tank spoiler in area B out of the bracket. - Pull off the right fuel tank spoiler sideways and take off toward the front.

 13.21 Installing the right fuel tank spoiler